 - Ensure split tunneling is enabled.
 You might need to check a box.

 - Connect to the VPN.

 Can I use a free VPN for split tunneling?

 Although there are quite a few free VPNs available, we advise against using them.
 The facility for split tunneling is only available in very few VPNs and none of those specialized VPNs are free to use.

 Free VPNs typically can’t get past location blocks on video streaming sites and they can really slow down your connection.

 Be cautious of free VPNs because a lot of them are scams.
 One of the key services included in VPNs is encryption to prevent strangers from snooping on your internet activity.
 Many free VPNs don’t include any encryption at all.
 These are not only useless, but dangerous, because they give people a false sense of security.

 Although some VPNs are free of charge, they are not charities.
 Some make money by forcing their users to watch adverts before they connect.
 Other sneakily inject adverts into the web pages that they channel.
 Some free VPNs even track the internet activities of their users and sell that information on to marketers.
 This is ironic because one of the main selling points of VPNs is that they are supposed to protect your privacy on the web.

-All-in-all, you are better off avoiding free VPNs and opting for a paid alternative.
+All-in-all, you are better off avoiding free VPNs and opting for a quality VPN service.